 · Lots of food!!
 Be sure you bring enough to sustain yourself on your journey.
 You should consider more than you may normally eat for lunch, ie two sandwiches, energy bars, veggies, trail mix, etc.

 Summit/Monument and First Sub Peak – Hikers will leave at 6:00am

 Viewpoint – meet at the Trailhead at 8:45am – Hikers will leave at 9am

 After The Trek

-There will also be a post hike gathering at the Valemount Royal Canadian Legion, Branch 266, located at 970 Main Street between 7:30-8pm.
+There will also be a post hike gathering at the Valemount Royal Canadian Legion, Branch 266, located at 970 Main Street – time tbd.
 This is a great opportunity for everyone to come out and share their experience and photos.
 A small menu will be available.
 We understand you may be tired after your long hike, please let us know if you will be attending the gathering.

-If you have nay questions outside of these FAQ please feel free to contact Kirsten, she’ll be happy to help.
+If you have any questions outside of these FAQ please feel free to contact Kirsten, she’ll be happy to help.